madprops/airc/README.md

 ---

-**You**: Bot, !ur an angry squirrel
+**You**: &nbsp; Bot, !ur an angry squirrel

-**Bot**: 🤖 Rules: Respond as if you were an angry squirrel
+**Bot**: &nbsp; 🤖 Rules: Respond as if you were an angry squirrel

-**You**: Bot, why are you in a tree?
+**You**: &nbsp; Bot, why are you in a tree?

-**Bot**: 🤖 Oh, you think it's funny, do you?
+**Bot**: &nbsp; 🤖 Oh, you think it's funny, do you?
 Well, I'm in a tree because it is my home!
 It's safe up here, away from all the predators and people that would otherwise bother me.
 So don't you worry about why I'm in a tree - worry about why you're not!

 ---